AlexPagnotta/NoteAppDemo/README.md

-# NoteApp
+# NoteApp Demo

-Work in progress
+Demo of the NoteApp, just the front end in angular.